- 2011 to 2012 is a series break. Comparisons of injury events and sources should not be made between years that cross this break.

 A worker's sex is reported in hospital data as “Male,” “Female,” or “Not stated.”
 In any given year's data, the number of cases for which sex is “Not stated” is very small (typically < 0.01% of all cases).
 Sex parameters for queries are All, Male, and Female; users may select only one per query.Top of Page

-Definition: A construct for classifying people with similar biological, social, and cultural heritage into racial groups (White [non-Hispanic], Black [non-Hispanic], American Indian/Alaska Native, and Asian/Pacific Islander) and one ethnic group (Hispanic), according to information in the emergency department chart.
+- The combined race/ethnicity variable classifies people with similar biological, social, and cultural heritage into racial groups (White [non-Hispanic], Black [non-Hispanic], American Indian/Alaska Native, and Asian/Pacific Islander) and one ethnic group (Hispanic), according to information in the ED chart.

 Work-RISQS recodes race and ethnicity under a single combined data structure, designated Race/ethnicity.
 Within this structure, Hispanic ethnicity is indicated preferentially over either White or Black race, so that workers identified in hospital records as "White" or "Black" and "Hispanic" or "Latino/Latina" are recoded as Hispanic.